My Experience Buying a Quarter Beef – Costs, Cuts and Tips! (2024 Update)

 Questions to Ask and Answer When Purchasing a Whole Beef

-• What are your cows fed?
-Inquire if it is grass-fed beef or if there are an other dietary requirements for your family.
+- What are your cows fed?
+Inquire if it is grass-fed beef or if there are another dietary requirement for your family.

 Questions for the Processor: